-The Dr. Martin Luther King, Jr. Visiting Professor/Scholar Program is accepting nominations for MLK Visitors for the 2017-18 academic year.
+The Dr. Martin Luther King, Jr. Visiting Professor/Scholar Program nominations for MLK Visitors for the 2018-19 academic year will start in the fall 2017.

 The purpose of the Program is